davidoakley/ESO-Navigator/README.md

 ## Please Note ##

-This add-on is brand-new, and has only been tested by me!
+Navigator is new!
 I would appreciate friendly feedback as to how it can be improved or how it isn't working the way you'd expect.

 Navigator currently works in **English** and is partially localised and tested in **French**; other languages may have varying levels of functionality or brokenness...
 Please get in touch if you'd like to help!